brunoniconeves/ascertain-task/README.md

 - Reflects real-world healthcare system constraints

 In a production system, structured data could later be augmented by OCR or NLP tools, but the clinician-provided note would always remain the authoritative record.

+### Future work

+Use LLM, OCR and other AI tools to extract content from Images/PDFs to also allow usage of those information on summary endpoint.
+But always remembering to save additional derived information in separate structures, the source of truth should always be the original submitted file.

+## Get Patient Summary
+(GET /patients/{id}/summary)

+This endpoint go throuth all patient notes (structured SOAP or unstructured text) and use a AI prompt to lavarage a OpenAI API request to get patient summary.

+It's possible to set 3 parameters:
+- Pacient ID
+- Target Audiency
+- Verbosity (short - medium - long)

 ## Logging & security (HIPAA/LGPD-aware)